stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 ### More Insights Than Any Other Tech

-Imagine if you could see, in just a few seconds, the exact status of the client's:
+Imagine if you could see, in just a few seconds, the exact status and underlying cadence of the client's:

 * strategy execution across goals->objectives->actions->projects
 * KPIs/OKRs